-Every year on March 22, the Board of Water Supply, the City and County of Honolulu's Department of Environmental Services, Facility Maintenance, and government agencies, businesses, and partners around the globe celebrate World Water Day.
-It's an annual United Nations Observance that celebrates water and raises awareness of the 2 billion people currently living without access to safe clean drinking water.
+Every year on March 22, the Board of Water Supply, the City and County of Honolulu's Department of Environmental Services, the Resilience Office, and government agencies, businesses, and partners around the globe celebrate World Water Day.
+It's an annual United Nations Observance that celebrates water and raises awareness of the 2 billion people currently living without access to safe, clean drinking water.

 Protect our water resources: